About SUNRISE

 "I think education is a privilege."
 (2)

 This is simply not true, especially when it comes to fundamental knowledge.
 Once you get something to its deepest level, its simplicity and power cannot be hidden or kept to a select few.
 Any attempt to restrict this knowledge to a few are only there to exploit the knowledge for their own personal gain (mainly financial) in the hope of maintaining their position of power and wealth.
-Unfortunately, taking on this view will only deny others the opportunity to use the fundamental knowledge for solving problems.
+Unfortunately, taking on this view will only deny others the opportunity to use fundamental knowledge for solving problems.
 And if we cannot let people solve problems for themselves (or let others solve the problems for a price) through education, the cost to society will be far greater than we imagine.
 We have to realise that we cannot expect knowledge to be hidden forever.
 People will find out while they have some semblance of curiosity within themselves.
 If they question things and try to get to the truth, they will eventually see the fundamental knowledge.
 All it takes is time and a curious mind.

 True knowledge, when brought down to its absolute essence, is something that is too simple and all-encompassing to be hidden away.
 True knowledge of the fundamental kind, the one that does not change, has always been the great power equalizer for all individuals in society.
-It ensures people are on an equal footing and with no disadvantages for all.
+It ensures people are on an equal footing with no disadvantages for all.
 The true social equality we all seek.
 Getting to the core knowledge of anything has a habit of doing just that for anyone who pursues this area.